SFU-Archives/atom-guidelines-processing-resources/archival-description/overview.md

 - The applicable **RAD rule** (in square brackets after the name).
 - Its **obligation status** (mandatory or not) at each level of description.

-Each field name is a link to an entry that includes more detailed guidance.
+Field names link to individual entries that provide more detailed guidance.
 - An asterisk (*) beside the field name indicates that there are outstanding policy issues relating to the field, documented in the field entry.

 The following abbreviations are used in the obligation status columns for each level of description: